-Optional Barcode Workflow:
+Barcode Workflow:

-Use of barcodes for this SOP is optional at this time.
+Use of barcodes for this SOP is highly recommended.
 Barcodes may improve sample tracking, and reduce transcription errors associated with writing sample and subsample identifiers by hand.
 Barcodes may also speed entry of data into the Herbaceous Clip Harvest Lab Masses app.
 Until they are linked with a subsample, barcodes do not contain information specific to sample provenance.

-If using barcodes, adhesive barcode labels should be applied to dry, room temperature bags or envelopes in advance of their use in the field (at least 30 minutes prior, but may be applied at the start of the season).
+When using barcodes, adhesive barcode labels should be applied to dry, room temperature bags or envelopes in advance of their use in the field (at least 30 minutes prior, but may be applied at the start of the season).
 Barcodes are unique, but are not initially associated with a particular sample; if using barcodes, it is encouraged to apply these in advance.
-See Section 6.1 for the appropriate barcode label type for this procedure.
+See Section Section A.3 of RD[04] for the appropriate barcode label type for this procedure.
 Note that a barcode label is applied in addition to labeling the subsample with human-readable information (hand-written or printed).